cquagliani/SweetTreats/README.md

 # SweetTreats

-SweetTreats is a native iOS app developed in SwiftUI, designed to allow users to browse recipes sourced from TheMealDB.
+SweetTreats is a native iOS app developed in SwiftUI, designed to allow users to browse recipes sourced from <a href="https://www.themealdb.com/">TheMealDB</a>.

 ## Features